SarahMit/gogamejam/game-design/core-mechanics.md

 Everything else — story, art, level design — builds around this action.

-Ask yourself:
-* Can I explain it in **one sentence**?
-* Is it **fun to do repeatedly**?
-* Can I build **at least 2–3 levels or challenges** with just this?

-If yes, you’ve got a great candidate!
-Before adding art, menus, or sound — you might want to test if the core mechanic **feels good**.
-Use placeholder shapes and focus on movement and responsiveness.

 {: .note }
 > A platformer with double-jump is enough.
 You don’t need wall slides, dashes, and gliders on day one.